 Sally Wheal on 01298 84992; email@example.com

 Neil and Christine from Rotherham try and get away regularly in the UK for holidays or short breaks.
 Christine says that she always rings ahead to check that any equipment they need is in place.
 The best hosts will also help to hire additional equipment if needed.

 Earlier this year they went down to Canute Cottages on the shore of Chichester harbour.
 They would recommend Granary cottage and said the location was lovely with a superb accessible footpath along the sea wall.

 MND Scotland - Tralee Bay Chalet is available for families affected by MND throughout the UK to hire.

 For information on accessible places take a look at Euan's Guide

 Euan's Guide features disabled access reviews from disabled people and their friends and families "The aim of Euan's Guide is to empower disabled people by providing information that will give confidence and choices for getting out and about."
 It might be information about hotels, restaurants, or attractions.
 Guide books go out of date so quickly, this website is really useful in sharing recent experiences from people who have "been there, done it" and are happy to pass on what they've learned.

 Kirstine Booy from Rotherham sent us the following article about a short break in France.

-At Kings Cross we were helped across to St Pancras to catch the Eurostar, where they have a dedicated disabled check in desk & staff to help.
+At Kings Cross, we were helped across to St Pancras to catch the Eurostar, where they have a dedicated disabled check-in desk and staff to help.
 Because Mick was in a wheelchair we were automatically upgraded to Business Class which also meant we were fed!
 At Lille again we were met at the station.
-The guy asked where our hotel was & realising that it was just across the road took Mick across & into reception.
-Our return journey was just as easy & at Kings Cross we were put on the train as soon as it came in.
-All in all a very stress free experience.
+The guy asked where our hotel was and realising that it was just across the road took Mick across and into reception.
+Our return journey was just as easy and at Kings Cross, we were put on the train as soon as it came in.
+All in all a very stress-free experience.